Stanley Pearl: Death and legacy

-A recent exhibition entitled Sappers & Shrapnel: Contemporary Art and the Art of the Trenches at the Art Gallery of South Australia showcased Pearl's trench art.
-The exhibition presented Pearl's pieces alongside other First World War trench art objects and more recent works of art that reflected on war today.
+A 2016-7 exhibition entitled Sappers & Shrapnel: Contemporary Art and the Art of the Trenches at the Art Gallery of South Australia showcased Pearl's trench art.
+The exhibition presented Pearl's pieces alongside other First World War trench art objects and more recent works of art that reflected on war today, by artists including Ben Quilty, Olga Cironis, Nicholas Folland, and Aboriginal women artists from Tjanpi Desert Weavers.
 Such a display, in bringing together the historical and the contemporary, was the first opportunity whereby the trench art of Pearl was exposed to a wider audience.
-It is evidence that Pearl and his trench art collection hold an important relevance today and will continue to do so in the future, especially in studies of history, art history and anthropology.